PUBLIC MONEY PROPPING UP FOSSIL FUELS

-Each year, the Australian government spends billions of dollars of public money on programs that encourage more coal, gas and oil to be extracted and burned.
-Market Forces estimates that these tax-based fossil fuel subsidies amount to almost $11 billion per year federally.
-This figure includes subsidies that support both the production and consumption of fossil fuels.
+The Australian Government spends billions on programs that encourage more coal, gas and oil to be extracted and burned.
+Market Forces estimates that tax-based fossil fuel subsidies cost Australian taxpayers $12 billion every year.

-Click through the buttons below to find out more about the different ways the Australian government is using our money to prop up dirty fossil fuels.
-You can also sign the petition below, calling on the government to end polluter handouts.
+Visit the links below to find out how the Australian government is using your money to prop up dirty fossil fuels: